François Claude Amour, marquis de Bouillé: Exile

 Bouillé went into exile, first travelling to Pillnitz, where the spread of anti-Royalist sentiments was discussed by other European monarchs.
 Courted by royalty for positions in their armies, he sought to remain loyal to Louis, eventually serving as a military consultant to Prussian King Frederick William II in the early stages of the First Coalition.
 He joined military campaigns in 1793, and was urged to take command of Royalist forces in the Vendée, but refused, believing the forces would ultimately fail in their aims.
 Shortly after that, he sailed for England, where he continued to assist the British in military activities against Revolutionary France.

 In 1797 Bouillé published his memoirs, which were a great success.
 He died in London on 14 November 1800 and was buried in the churchyard of St Pancras Old Church.
 In 1866, his remains were reinterred at the Montmartre Cemetery in Paris.

 Legacy

-During his years of exile, the German author Franz Alexander von Kleist left a character sketch of Bouillé in his Fantasien auf einer Reise nach Prag (1792) after seeing him with his son at a performance of Mozart's opera Don Giovanni at the Estates Theatre in Prague on 2 September 1791.
+During Bouillé's years of exile, the German author Franz Alexander von Kleist left a character sketch of Bouillé in his Fantasien auf einer Reise nach Prag (1792) after seeing him with his son at a performance of Mozart's opera Don Giovanni at the Estates Theatre in Prague on 2 September 1791.
 Kleist described Bouillé as a broken man wracked with worry and remorse over the actions that sent him into exile and made him vilified in France.